Oreomunnea mexicana

-Oreomunnea mexicana is a species of plant in the family Juglandaceae, which grows in the tropical rain forests of Mexico, Guatemala, Nicaragua, Costa Rica, and Panama at altitudes from 1–1.7 km.
+Oreomunnea mexicana is a species of flowering plant in the family Juglandaceae.
 Common names include guayabo amarillo and remiendo.
+It is a tree which grows in the tropical rain forests of Mexico, Guatemala, Nicaragua, Costa Rica, and Panama from 1,000 to 1,700 meters elevation.
 The chromosome number is 2n = 32.

-Synonymy

-Engelhardia nicaraguensis Molina and E. mexicana Standl. are synonyms for O. mexicana subsp. mexicana.

-Tree
+Description

 O. mexicana grows to 30 m or more, up to 1.5m DBH, often with buttresses, and superficially resembles a walnut (Juglans sp.).
 The bark on a mature tree exfoliates (It does not on O. pterocarpa).
 The heartwood is pink.
 The pith is solid (not chambered, as in Juglans).
 The buds are protected by leaf primordia, with a fine coating of yellow scales (O. pterocarpa has glabrous primordia.

 Leaves

 The petioles of the opposite, coriaceous, pinnately compound leaves are glabrous at the base (O. pterocarpa is hirsute).
 The petioles are short (less than 3.3 cm) as are the petiolules of the opposite leaflets (less than 3 mm).
 The leaflets, up to 1 dm in length, are 4-5 times as long as they are wide.
 The upper surface of the leaf is glaucous; the underside has a light yellow-brown peltate bloom.